frntn/image-alpine/README.md

 Scripts to build the official Alpine image on Scaleway

-This image is built using [Image Tools](https://github.com/scaleway/image-tools) and depends on the [armbuild/alpine](https://registry.hub.docker.com/u/armbuild/alpine/) Docker image.
+This image is built using [Image Tools](https://github.com/scaleway/image-tools) and is sourced from the official [Alpine Linux docker repository available on Docker Hub](https://hub.docker.com/_/alpine/).

 <img src="http://alpinelinux.org/alpinelinux-logo.svg" width="400px" />

 ---

-**This image is meant to be used on a C1 server.**
+**This image is meant to be used on a VC1, START, or C2 server.**

 We use the Docker's building system and convert it at the end to a disk image that will boot on real servers without Docker.
 Note that the image is still runnable as a Docker container for debug or for inheritance.